nylas/nylas-tech-writer-take-home/README.md

 ## Writing Sample

 Provide a link to your favorite thing you've ever written.
 It does not have to be documentation related or technical in any way.
+You can also include links to any writing samples that were not part of your application.

 ## API Exercise